 Read more: Prevent Your Mail Ballot from Being Rejected

-Even if all questions are carefully reviewed and verified, there is always a risk of errors.
-Let us know if you have found an error and we will correct it!
-(The link below opens in a new tab or window!)
+Even if all test questions and answers are carefully reviewed and verified against the Maryland Driver's Manual and State laws, there is always a risk of errors in a test when rules change.
+Let us know if you find something we have missed in our practice tests and we will correct it!